 The decree inscribed established the divine cult of the new ruler, King Ptolemy V.

 Among the vast collection of Egyptian artifacts in the British Museum, are the human mummies.
-Besides that, the museum also keeps more than three hundred animal mummies, which includes cats, dogs, bulls, and even a 4-meter crocodile.
+Besides that, the museum also keeps more than three hundred animal mummies, which include cats, dogs, bulls, and even a 4-meter crocodile.

 The museum has over 140 mummies and coffins in its collection, and most of these mummies are on display.
-The most famous of them is Katabet mummy.
+The most famous of them is the Katabet mummy.

-They are all in great condition, and which one has very unique details.
+They are all in great condition, and each one has very unique details.
 Some are decorated and painted, others are just covered, showing the amazing process and work of mummification, typical of the ancient Egyptian civilization.